 NT Combined (ages 15 and above)

 NT Combined uses a range of engines including various brands of 125cc, 2-stroke, water-cooled restricted engines, as well as the IAME KA100 engines used by our junior classes making it a cost-effective way to progress into the senior ranks.
 Different weight classes are available.
-This class is the staring point for any senior driver entering the sport.
+This class is the starting point for any senior driver entering the sport.

 Tag 125 open